syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Formulas.md

 excelEngine.Dispose()

+{% endhighlight %}

-> _Note: Enable automatic updation of links in Excel to view the result for the preceding code._
+> Note: Enable automatic updation of links in Excel to view the result for the preceding code.

 ## Supported Functions